flecoqui/av-services/docker/av-nginx-rtmp-rtsp/alpine/README.md

 With ffmpeg stream the video associated with your webcam towards the RTMP server:

             ffmpeg.exe -v verbose -f dshow -i video="Integrated Webcam":audio="Microphone (Realtek(R) Audio)"  -video_size 1280x720 -strict -2 -c:a aac -b:a 192k -ar 44100 -r 30 -g 60 -keyint_min 60 -b:v 2000000 -c:v libx264 -preset veryfast  -profile main -level 3.0 -pix_fmt yuv420p -bufsize 1800k -maxrate 400k    -f flv rtmp://localhost:1935/live/stream

+Using av-rtmp-sim-alpine container to emulate live stream from MKV file.
+The hostname in the rtmp url needs to be the local ip address associated with the av-nginx-rtmp-rtsp-alpine container, you can get this address with the 'docker inspect' command.
+For instance:

+                docker run -it -d -e RTMP_URL=rtmp://172.17.0.2:1935/live/stream flecoqui/av-rtmp-sim-alpine

 Open the url https://mymachine.mydomain.com/player.html to play the HLS stream: